-4. CURRENT STATUS (for data before 2016 on individual species see Appendix).
+4. CURRENT STATUS (for data before 2016 on individual species see Appendix p13).

 The National Farmland Bird Index is one of a suite of indices used to measure the sustainability of UK biodiversity.
 It is updated annually and takes into account all farmland-dependent species, from the increasingly common woodpigeon to the increasingly scarce corn bunting.
-In October 2015 the Farmland Bird Indicator showed for first time an improvement of 2% on the previous year, but Breeding Index for Farmland Birds in UK was less than half of its 1970 level, a decline of 54% (reported in Wild Bird Populations in the UK, 1970 to 2014 Annual statistical release: 29th October, 2015)
+In October 2015 the Farmland Bird Indicator showed for first time an improvement of 2% on the previous year but the Breeding Index for Farmland Birds in UK was less than half of its 1970 level, a decline of 54%.
+Wild Bird Populations in the UK 1970-2018 reports that the long-term trend remains dire with 57% of farmland birds showing a decline.

-Grey partridge.
+Grey partridge